How to Make Daing na Bangus

 1/2 cup canola oil

 Generously season both sides of the fish with sea salt.
-Marinade milkfish in vinegar, garlic, and black peppercorns in a sealed container or ziploc bag in the refrigerator overnight.
+Marinate milkfish in vinegar, garlic, and black peppercorns in a sealed container or ziploc bag in the refrigerator overnight.

 Before cooking fish let it rest at room temperature for over an hour.
 Heat oil in a wok or deep pan over medium to high heat.
 Slide fish down the side of the wok, skin side down, and fry until golden brown, about 10 to 12 minutes.
 Carefully flip fish using a flat spatula and fry the other side until golden brown, about 10 to 12 minutes.
 Drain fish in a plate lined with paper towels and season lightly with salt and pepper.